 By contrast, Cincy’s Joe Burrow has thrown for 12 fourth quarter scores in 2021.
 He hasn’t had one in the playoffs yet, but the Bengals are likely to need scores in the latter stages of this game and there is 2.5out there on the best bookmakers on him getting one in the final 15 minutes of play.

 You can also get 3.1 with Unibet on a Bengals TD as the last scoring play of the game.

 One of the traditional quirky markets, the colour of the drink poured over the winning coach at the end of the game will take plenty of bets on the top NFL betting sites this year.

 Orange and blue are usually among the most popular bets on this market, with the former paying out five times since 2010 and the latter three times in the same time frame.

 This year both colours are even more popular as they correlate with a primary colour for each of the teams involved.

 Although, given the many variables involved in this market, it’s worth looking at the longer odds.
-17/2 available on purple if you want to sit on the edge of your seat to the very end of the game – and slightly beyond.
+11.0 available with Ladbrokes on purple if you want to sit on the edge of your seat to the very end of the game – and slightly beyond.

 Stay In The Loop With Free Bets, Insider Tips & More!